kmyokoyama/shapass-cli/README.md

   -copy
         Should copy output password to system clipboard? (default true) -display
-        Should show output password? (default false) -length int
+        Should display output password? (default false) -length int
-        Length of the password (default 32)
+        Length of the output password (default 32) -prefix string
-  -prefix string
-        Prefix to generate the output password (default "") -suffix string
+        Prefix to prepend to the output password (default "") -suffix string
-        Suffix to generate the output password (default "")
+        Suffix to append to the output password (default "")
 ```

 ## Examples